Happy Tuesday, guys!

 Before I dive full throttle into my experience with a plant based diet and why I decided it was a good decision for me, I want to preface this with a couple things.

 First, that I am NOT claiming to be a doctor, nutritionist, or health professional of any kind.
 This should in no way be taken as professional advice.
 I’m simply sharing my perspective and what I know based on my research and personal experience.
+EVERY BODY is different.
+We do not all have the same needs, so it’s always best to consult a healthcare professional to ask about what is best for you individually.

 Second, I want to really, really reinforce the idea of everything in moderation, including moderation.